 Wondering how to take a screenshot with your Mac?
-Not to worry – it’s incredibly simple in Mac OS X. Using various keyboard shortcuts you can capture a screenshot of your entire display and everything on it, or you can simply drag a box around the designated area you want to capture.
-There’s a variety of other screenshot methods — including those for capturing a specific window or growing your selection from the center — all of which produce images you can then use for showing off your latest high score with a friend or further clarifying a problem with tech support.
-Mac OS X even automatically saves your screenshots directly to the desktop with a time stamp detailing the time and date for future reference.
+There’s no “Print Screen” button on your Mac keyboard, sure, but that doesn’t necessarily mean the process is complicated.
+Using various keyboard shortcuts, you can capture a screenshot of your entire display and everything on it, or you can simply drag a box around the designated area you want to capture.
+There’s a variety of other screenshot methods — including those for capturing a specific window or growing your selection from the center — all of which produce images you can then use to flaunt your latest high score or clarify a problem with tech support.
+Here’s a guide on how to take a screenshot on a Mac, whether you prefer capturing images using keyboard shortcuts or Preview.

-How to take a screenshot using keyboard commands
+Taking a screenshot using keyboard commands

-|To capture the full screen and save it to the clipboard, hit Command+Shift+Control+3|
+|To capture the entire screen and save it to the clipboard, hit Command+Shift+Control+3|

-|To select the screenshot area and save it to the clipboard, Command+Shift+Control+4|
+|To capture a selected area and save it to the clipboard, hit Command+Shift+Control+4|

-|Hit the Spacebar to grab a window|
+|Hit the Spacebar to change your pointer into a camera and grab a full window|

 |Hold Option to grow your selection from the center|